 Name The name that you have defined for the directory is displayed, or the default name (LDAP1 - LDAP10).
-It can be edited ( p.
-88).
+It can be edited.
 Server url If the directory is configured, the server URL is displayed.
-Activation status Indicates if the directory is activated or not. ~ The directory is activated. × The directory is not activated.
+Activation status Indicates if the directory is activated or not. ✓ The directory is activated.
+If the directory is configured, the server URL is displayed.
+Indicates if the directory is activated or not.